Studio 1 Productions

 Then click OK

-As for certain effects using the GPU via OpenGL, please check with you After Effects CS6 documentation.
+As for certain effects using the GPU via OpenGL, please check with you After Effects CS6, After Effects CC or After Effects CC 2014 documentation.

 Special Notes for Laptop Owners.